 Every other overseas onahole retailer that previously shipped to Australia is still shipping here now.
 From the American-based site ToyDemon, Europe’s MotsuToys, to Japanese retailers like otonaJP, Otona-Sekai and Kanojo Toys – the list goes on.
 Not much though.
 There’s only so many onahole websites hey.

-You can even hop on eBay’s Australian site and find a bajillion stink-arse resellers who’ll happily flog you some onaholes with a mere 6,000% mark-up with no troubles.
+You can even hop on Amazon Australia or eBay and find a bajillion stink-arse resellers who’ll happily flog you some onaholes with a mere 6,000% mark-up with no troubles.
 Officially approved accounts.

 Of course, there’s no guarantee you’re in the clear when importing onaholes.
 There never has been.
 Australian customs can and will confiscate a package if they happen to open it up and see a young cartoon girl squirting up a storm or whatever on the box art.